Investing

 When the Wader Wins

-This is the essential tension: lump sum is the mathematically optimal choice for a perfectly rational investor, but none of us are perfectly rational.
+This is the essential tension.
+Lump sum is the mathematically optimal choice for a perfectly rational investor.
+But none of us are perfectly rational.
 The question isn’t just “which strategy has the higher expected return?”
 It’s “which strategy will I actually follow through on?”

 The lump-sum advantage boils down to one variable: the expected return of the market versus the return on idle cash.

-DCA Opportunity Cost ≈ (Lump Sum Amount × DCA Period ÷ 2) × (Market Return − Cash Return)
+DCA Opportunity Cost ≈ (Lump Sum × DCA Period ÷ 2) × (Market Return − Cash Return)

 For $100K over 12 months: ~$50K avg. idle × (10% − 5%) ≈ $2,500 expected drag